abhishek751982/Notes-app/README.md

 ## About Me

-I am Abhishek Sharma a pre-final year student at IIIT Gwalior pursuing Integrated Post Graduate (B.Tech+M.Tech) degree in Information Technology.
+I am Abhishek Sharma a final year student at IIIT Gwalior pursuing Integrated Post Graduate (B.Tech+M.Tech) degree in Information Technology.
 Do checkout my LinkedIn and connect with me.

 ### Connect with me :